Kim Hye-soo: Public image and character

 Kim has a bachelor's in theater and film from Dongguk University.
 In 2013, Kim admitted to having plagiarized her master's thesis "A Study on Actor Communication," with parts copied verbatim from at least four books.
-She apologized for her actions, which she said was caused by her busy schedule and ignorance of plagiarism as a serious offence.
-Kim forfeited her master's degree in journalism and mass communications as a result.
+She apologized for her actions, which she said stemmed from her busy schedule and ignorance of the seriousness of plagiarism.
+Kim consequently forfeited her master's degree in journalism and mass communications.

 Relationships

 Kim and character actor Yoo Hae-jin first met in 2001 after shooting the film Kick the Moon and became close in 2006 after appearing together in Tazza: The High Rollers.
 Rumors of the two dating surfaced starting 2008 although both continuously denied any romantic involvement until early 2010 when paparazzi photographs of the two were released, and the couple officially confirmed their relationship.
 Kim and Yoo broke up in 2011.

 Philanthropy

 In 2008, Kim donated the full amount of the narration fees of the documentary film "Forgiveness, Are You at the End of the Way" to the crime victim support fund.

-In April, 2009, Kim displayed her pop art at the Seoul Open Art Fair.
+In April 2009, Kim displayed her pop art at the Seoul Open Art Fair.
 One of her collage paintings was sold for ₩5 million, and she donated the sum to charity.

-On July 7, 2009, Kim participated in the "Style Meets Art" campaign co-hosted by cable channel OnStyle and Korean National Commission for UNESCO and she donated the proceeds of her donated works to the Korean National Commission for UNESCO.
+On July 7, 2009, Kim participated in the "Style Meets Art" campaign co-hosted by cable channel OnStyle and Korean National Commission for UNESCO and donated the proceeds of her donated works to the Korean National Commission for UNESCO.

 Kim donated ₩100 million for forest fire victims affected by the Goseong Fire of 2019.

-In 2020, for the mask shortage caused by the COVID-19 pandemic, Kim donated ₩100 million to Hope Bridge Disaster Relief Association.
+In 2020, when the COVID-19 pandemic exposed a shortage of masks, Kim donated ₩100 million to Hope Bridge Disaster Relief Association.

 On March 7, 2022, Kim donated ₩100 million to the Hope Bridge Disaster Relief Association to help the victims of the 2022 Uljin and Samcheok wildfire as emergency relief funds.

 On August 9, 2022, Kim donated ₩100 million to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.